hyperledger/iroha-2-docs/src/guide/appendix/running-iroha-on-bare-metal.md

 Also note that we asked this peer to `--submit` or `--submit-genesis`.
 This means that in the initial network topology, this peer is the leader.
 At least one peer (usually the first) needs to be the leader in the initial topology.

 Now you should do the same for the other four peers.
-Be mindful not to mix up which address goes which, replace `irohaX` with `127.0.0.1` in the addresses, and make sure that they correspond to the right public key.
+Be mindful not to mix up which address goes where, replace `irohaX` with `127.0.0.1` in the addresses, and make sure that they correspond to the right public key.

-This is messy, and error-prone, which is why the tutorial uses `docker-compose`.
+This is a messy and error-prone process, which is why the tutorial uses `docker-compose`.
 However, this brings you closer to the experience of actually maintaining a functional Iroha peer.

 ## Files: deploy a minimal BFT network

 Our first peer can run off of the original configuration file.
 What we should do is create three more similar files and move them to three different folders e.g. `peer1`, `peer2`.
 What you need to do is change the `TORII:P2P_ADDR`, `TORII:API_URL` `TORII:STATUS_URL` and the `PUBLIC_KEY` configuration options to align with their `docker-compose.yml` counterparts.
-Then in each of the new folders (`peer1`, `peer2` etc.) run:
+Then, in each of the new folders (`peer1`, `peer2` etc.) run:

 ```bash
 iroha